ibowditch/userdocs/_build/html/_sources/background.md.txt

 However, Attendance Records also contain information that is useful for brigade management, for example:

-* Gauging participation of members, especially to recognise outstanding contributions, but also to identify members who are no longer active.
+* Gauging participation of members, especially to recognise outstanding contributions, but also to easily identify members who are no longer active.

 * Gaining visibility on who is doing what in the brigade (and how much), especially for identifying opportunities to "share the load".